Rules for using a project bank account

 - transfer amounts or payments into or out of the PBA for any purpose other than paying beneficiaries

-- withdraw an amount from a trust account to pay themselves unless enough funds will remain after the withdrawal to pay all amounts due to subcontractors at the time (when the payment schedule is issued)
+- withdraw an amount from a trust account to pay themselves unless enough funds will remain after the withdrawal to pay all amounts liable to be paid to subcontractors

 - directly pay suppliers from the PBA unless they're considered subcontractors under the BIF Act